neos/neos-development-collection/Neos.Media/Documentation/VariantPresets.rst

 Neos Media provides a way to automatically generate variants of an original, based on configuration.
 This allows for creating images with different aspect ratios, or other adjustments, without further action of an editor.

-For example, you may want to generate a square and a wide variant of a given original in order to use them on your website.
+For example, you may want to generate a square and a wide variant of a given original image in order to use them on your website.
 Using Fusion, you can access a specific variant generated through a preset, by referring to the preset's identifier and the variant name.